Sun City (album)

-Sun City is the first and only studio album by Artists United Against Apartheid, released on October 25, 1985, by EMI Manhattan Records.
-The Little Steven–led project features contributions from more than 50 artists from the rock, hip hop, soul, funk, jazz, reggae, latin, and world music genres.
+Sun City is the only studio album by Artists United Against Apartheid, released on October 25, 1985, by EMI Manhattan Records.
+The Little Steven–led project features contributions from more than 50 artists from the rock, hip hop, soul, funk, jazz, reggae, Latin, and world music genres.
 The album contains two versions of the "Sun City" protest song against apartheid in South Africa as well as other selections in the same vein from that project.